csb-toolbox/CSB/README.rst

 Installation
 ------------
-CSB is being developed on Linux with Python 2.7 and 3.6.
-However, compatibility is a design goal and the package works on any platform, on any modern Python interpreter since version 2.6 (that includes python 3 support out of the box).
+CSB is being developed on Linux.
+However, compatibility is a design goal and the package works on any platform, on any modern Python interpreter.
 If you find any issues on a platform/interpreter different from our development environment, please let us know.

 CSB and all of its dependencies can be installed with pip::